7 reasons why TSA PreCheck may not show on your boarding pass (And what to do about it)

 - You don’t need to take off your shoes or jacket

 That’s a big time-saver.
-Plus, a 5-year membership to TSA PreCheck costs just $85.
-And if you pay with the right card, you can get it completely free:
+Plus, a five-year membership to TSA PreCheck costs just $85.
+And if you pay with the right card, you can get the fee reimbursed via a statement credit (worth up to $100):

 - The Platinum Card® from American Express